Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 This homebrew rule reinstates a mechanic initially introduced in *Unearthed Arcana 2023 Playtest 7*, which allowed classes with the Weapon Mastery feature to change a weapon's Mastery property to another eligible one.

-***Changing Mastery Properties.*** When you finish a **:rest-long: Long Rest**, provided you have Weapon Mastery feature, you can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
+***Changing Mastery Properties***{ .inl } When you finish a **:rest-long: Long Rest**, provided you have Weapon Mastery feature, you can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
 For example, you could replace the Longsword's [Sap](#sap) property with the [Flex](#flex) property.
 This follows the rules below:

-- ***Character Exclusive.*** These Mastery property changes apply only to the character that makes them and do not affect other characters.
+- ***Character Exclusive***{ .inl } These Mastery property changes apply only to the character that makes them and do not affect other characters.
 For example, if a Barbarian changes a Glaive's Graze property to Cleave, another Barbarian or any other class using the same Glaive would still use its default Graze property.

-- ***Defaults on Long Rest.*** Any changes made to a weapon's Mastery property end for the character when they finish a **:rest-long: Long Rest**.
+- ***Defaults on Long Rest***{ .inl } Any changes made to a weapon's Mastery property end for the character when they finish a **:rest-long: Long Rest**.

 ## PHB'24 Mastery Property